ashlyn-tan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Activity were labelled as numbers 1 to 6 in the dataset, and is then transformed to descriptive variables names.
 Each column of train_data and test_data is the data for each feature in the features dataframe, and is then labelled using the activity_labels dataframe.
 After which, only the measurements on the mean and standard deviation for each measurement is extracted as a new dataframe named 'extract'.
 Features_names is created with the list of features that are to be extracted and used as for extracting data from the 'dataset' with features inside this variable.
 Using 'extract', a second, independent tidy data set with the average of each variable for each activity and each subject is created named 'tidydata'.
 The result is then saved as a text file in the repo.

+Features Variables:
+tBodyAcc-XYZ
+tGravityAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyGyro-XYZ
+tBodyGyroJerk-XYZ
+tBodyAccMag
+tGravityAccMag
+tBodyAccJerkMag
+tBodyGyroMag
+tBodyGyroJerkMag
+fBodyAcc-XYZ
+fBodyAccJerk-XYZ
+fBodyGyro-XYZ
+fBodyAccMag
+fBodyAccJerkMag
+fBodyGyroMag
+fBodyGyroJerkMag

+The set of variables that were estimated from these signals are:

+mean(): Mean value
+std(): Standard deviation
+mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
+Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal

 The result of tidydata is also saved as a text file in this repo as tidydata.txt